 CDY isn’t just about the bars and restaurants; the bulk of the units in the former Victorian coal store development are shops, including the likes of S120, American Vintage, Cubitts, Superga, Rains and Universal Works.
 Bonds also has an outpost there complete with a Earl of East candle-pouring room and Tom Dixon calls the area home with a huge HQ functioning as a studio and a shop.
 Prepare to want everything.

 Hoppers latest, and largest, restaurant in King’s Cross has a big outdoor terrace that faces the Regent’s Canal, making it a great summer spot.
 The two outdoor bars serve up a menu of cocktails and Sri Lankan snacks, as well as an IPA made exclusively for Hoppers in collaboration with Two Tribes Brewery.
 Plus, during the summer they host a series of DJ sessions programmed by Two Tribes and Voices Radio.
-Inside, it’s bright and spacious, and vibrant, with the kitchen knocking out all the Hoppers Sri Lankan classics such as Swimmer Crab Kari; Bone Marrow Varuval; Lamb Kothu Roti; and of course the signature string and egg hoppers.
+Inside, it’s bright and spacious, and vibrant, with the kitchen knocking out all the Hoppers Sri Lankan and south Indian classics such as Swimmer Crab Kari; Bone Marrow Varuval; Lamb Kothu Roti; and of course the signature string and egg hoppers.

 Unit 22-24 Bagley Walk Arches Coal Drops Yard London, N1C 4DH